 Students should be enabled to use the knowledge, skills & understanding beyond school and apply them creatively to a range of problems in the real world.
 So, students who complete our 7-year curriculum will be:

-- Capable of explaining the inner workings of a computer and able to replace simple parts.
+- Capable of explaining the inner workings of a computer.

 - Able to explain how computers communicate both wirelessly and using wires.

 - Confident in their use of Microsoft Word, Excel and PowerPoint, and able to send e-mails with professional etiquette.

 - Able to use computers and the internet safely, and advise others on how to do the same.

 This will enable all students to living life in all its fullness via developing into competent and confident computer scientists.